 The key patents related to the humanized antibody, lintuzumab, which we use in our Actimab-A product candidate have expired.
 It is generally possible that others may be eventually able to use an antibody with the same sequence, and we will then need to rely on additional patent protection covering alpha particle drug products comprising Ac-225.
 Our final drug construct, Actimab-A, consists of the lintuzumab antibody labeled with the isotope Ac-225.
 We currently own issued and pending patents relating to methods of manufacturing Actimab-A, methods of treatment using Actimab-A and production of the Ac-225 isotope.
 In addition, we possess trade secrets and know how related to the manufacturing and use of isotopes.
-Any competing product based on the lintuzumab antibody is likely to require several years of development before achieving our product candidate's current status and may be subject to significant regulatory hurdles but such development by others is nevertheless a possibility that could negatively impact our business in the future.
+Any competing product based on the lintuzumab antibody is likely to require several years of development before achieving our product candidate's current status and may be subject to significant regulatory hurdles but such development by others is neveralles a possibility that could negatively impact our business in the future.
 We own 4 issued U.S. patents, 2 issued Canadian patents, 1 issued European patent (validated as a national patent in several countries) and 1 issued Japanese patent that relate to the composition of our Iomab-B product candidate.
 Patent applications relating to Iomab-B are also pending in the U.S. and internationally.
 We have and may continue to file patents related to Iomab-B that can provide barriers to entry but there is no certainty that these patents will be granted or such granting thereof will adequately prevent others from seeking to replicate and use the apamistamab antibody or the construct.
 Our patent portfolio includes pending applications related to radioimmunoconjugate composition, formulation administration, and methods of use in treating solid or liquid cancers.
-This subject matter includes composition, administration, and methods of treatment for our product candidates Actimab-A and Iomab-B. Any competing product based on the antibody used in Iomab-B is likely t
+This subject matter includes composition, administration, admethods of treatment for our product candidate's current status and may be subject to significant regulatory hurdles.
+Further, if approved, Iomab-

-Our CD33 program clinical trials are testing the same drug construct.
+Our Actimab-A program clinical trials are testing the same drug construct.

-Our CD33 program is comprised of several ongoing and planned clinical trials including investigator-initiated trials in AML studying the same drug construct consisting of lintuzumab-Ac-225.
-Negative results from any of these trials could negatively impact our ability to enroll or complete our other trials studying lintuzumab-Ac-225 including future studies conducted under our CRADA with the NCI.
-Additionally, negative outcomes including safety concerns, may result in the FDA discontinuing other trials utilizing lintuzumab-Ac-225.
+Our Actimab-A program is comprised of several clinical trials conducted under the CRADA with NCI, Actinium sponsored trials, investigator-initiated trials in AML and other myeloid indications and solid tumors that will study the same drug construct consisting of lintuzumab-Ac-225.
+Negative results from any of these trials could negatively impact our ability to enroll or complete our other trials studying lintuzumab-Ac-225, including future studies conducted under our CRADA with the NCI.
+Additionally, negative outcomes including safety concerns, may result in the FDA requiring amendment to certain clinical trials, placing a clinical hold on certain or all clinical trials or discontinuing other trials utilizing lintuzumab-Ac-225.